ayrat555/el_monitorro/README.md

 Notes:

 - `--network host` is used so the docker container can access a host network if you're running Postgres on the same machine
-- To run all binaries (commands, sync, deliver and cleaner), you'll have to start 4 containers replacing `BOT_BINARY` variable, or run with `BOT_BINARY` set to `all`.
-If you choose to use the `all` option, it would be wise to set a cron job to restart the container periodically in case one of the executables crashes.

 #### Creating a docker image from the latest master branch